Hide and Seek (Hawkeye): Plot

 After encountering Kate Bishop in an alley, Clint Barton is taken to her apartment before they are shortly attacked by the Tracksuit Mafia, who set fire to the place.
-The pair are forced to evacuate, leaving the Ronin suit behind.
-After relocating to Bishop's vacationing aunt's apartment, Barton sends his children back home, but promises to return by Christmas Day.
+Barton, Kate, and Lucky are forced to evacuate, leaving the Ronin suit behind.
+After relocating to Kate's vacationing aunt's apartment, Barton returns to Kate's apartment to pick up the suit, only to find out that it's gone.
+It's been taken by a firefighter.
+The next morning, he sends his children back home, but promises to return by Christmas Day.

-Barton escorts Bishop to her workplace and then recovers the Ronin suit at a LARPing event from a firefighter named Grills.
-Later, Bishop fails to convince Eleanor Bishop of Jack Duquesne's involvement in his uncle Armand Duquesne's death.
+Barton escorts Kate to her workplace and then recovers the Ronin suit at a LARPing event from the firefighter named Grills.
+Later, Kate fails to convince Eleanor Bishop of Jack Duquesne's involvement in his uncle Armand Duquesne's death.
 After challenging Duquesne to a fencing duel, she tries to contact Barton, but learns that Barton knowingly allowed himself to be captured by the Tracksuit Mafia.
 She tracks down Barton's location but ends up being captured herself.
-The gang informs their leader, Maya Lopez, of Barton and Bishop's captivity.
+The gang informs their leader, Maya Lopez, of Barton and Kate's captivity.